ceautery/autery.net/src/static/blog/calculating-e.md

 _Update - 2023, Nov 17_

 _I converted this and a few other blog entries over from a blog I used to run on Google App Engine.
-I wanted to consolidate where I blogged, and to create a simple MathJax-adjacent DSL for showing equations with good inline support for radicans, fractions, and powers, and as this blog's about page hints at, I wanted to be able to just publish markdown, and let the engine sort out the rest of it._
+I wanted to consolidate where I blogged, and to create a simple MathJax-adjacent DSL for showing equations with good inline support for radical symbols, fractions, and powers, and as this blog's about page hints at, I wanted to be able to just publish markdown, and let the engine sort out the rest of it._

 _Converting the old entries was a bit of an effort, and I botched this entry pretty bad, only giving it a cursory glance.
 One part mentions taking the Log base 10 of 2, and multiplying it by 52, which showed up inititally as `Log10252`.
 I believe I have the entire entry unborked at this point, but please ping me with any errata you find.
 Now on with the show..._